 Hotel Unizo Fukuoka Tenjin (Tenjin- shopping district) Modern and sleek, this hotel is located in the shopping district of Tenjin.
 Surrounded by three top shopping malls of Fukuoka, you’ll won’t have to go far to find something to do or eat.

 Media Cafe Popeye (Hakata Station) Cheapo budget.
-Looking for a few hours of sleep to pass time on your layover?
+Looking for a few hours of adventurous sleep for your layover?
 Manga cafes are internet/manga library cafes.
-They charge by the hour and you can get a recliner chair to your own cubicle to rest.
+They charge by the hour.
 They even have a shower to freshen up!

 Getting Around in Fukuoka